GereyTatarkhanov/widget_gallery/README.md

 - ArcProgressBar (Progress bar in the form of an arc);
 - ContainerWithButton (Simple bordered container with icon button);
 - HotBottomSheet (A quick bottom sheet that gets a child of the Widget type);
-- Expandable (The custom expandable widget like ExpansionTile but more simple).
+- Expandable (The custom expandable widget like ExpansionTile but more simple) (This widget is not in the screenshots because it is invisible and child is required).

 You can see the examples below.